vmware-tanzu/tanzu-dev-portal/content/guides/containers/an-introduction-to-vmware-marketplace.md

 ---
-title:  "An Introduction to VMware Maketplace?"
+title:  "An Introduction to VMware Marketplace?"
-linkTitle: "An Introduction to VMware Maketplace"
+linkTitle: "An Introduction to VMware Marketplace"
-subsection: An Introduction to VMware Maketplace
+subsection: An Introduction to VMware Marketplace
 weight: 1
 topics:
 - Containers
 tags:
-- Maketplace
+- Marketplace
 # Author(s)
 team:
 -